HRKings/GitGud/Git/Commit.md

 ---

-This sub-model aims to provide best practices, naming conventions and guidelines about commits, as they are the essence of Git.
+This submodel aims to provide best practices, naming conventions and guidelines about commits, as they are the essence of Git.

 ## 1 - Best Practices